 Residency stability: Rather than being forced to leave Korea upon turning 18 or losing dependent status, qualifying youth receive a stable residency status specifically tied to this program — allowing them to work, continue education, and remain in Korea while building toward longer-term status.

-KIIP integration: Participants are encouraged (and in some cases required) to enroll in KIIP (Korea Immigration and Integration Program) if not already completed, both to maintain status eligibility and to accumulate points toward future F-2-7 or F-5 applications.
+KIIP integration: Participants are encouraged (and in some cases required) to enroll in KIIP (Korea Immigration and Integration Program) if not already completed, both to maintain status eligibility and to accumulate points toward future F-2-7 or applications.

 Applications are filed at the local immigration office (출입국·외국인청) serving your area of residence.
 Core documents: